 15th edition of the “L’Oréal Portugal Medals of Honor for Women in Science”

-L'Oréal announced the four winners of the 15th edition of the “L'Oréal Portugal Medals of Honor for Women in Science”, which recognized the work of Patrícia Costa Reis , pediatrician at Hospital de Santa Maria and professor at the Faculty of Medicine of the University of Lisbon; Joana Cabral , researcher at the Institute for Research in Life and Health Sciences (ICVS) at the University of Minho; Joana Caldeira , researcher at the Institute for Research and Innovation in Health (i3S/INEB) at the University of Porto; and Diana Madeira , researcher at CESAM/ECOMARE at the University of Aveiro.
+L'Oréal announced the four winners of the 15th edition of the "L'Oréal Portugal Medals of Honor for Women in Science," which recognized the work of Patrícia Costa Reis, pediatrician at Santa Maria Hospital and professor at the Faculty of Medicine of the University of Lisbon; Joana Cabral, researcher at the Institute for Research in Life Sciences and Health (ICVS) at the University of Minho; Joana Caldeira, researcher at the Institute for Research and Innovation in Health (i3S/INEB) at the University of Porto; and Diana Madeira, researcher at CESAM/ECOMARE at the University of Aveiro.

-The four selected researchers develop advanced studies in the area of Sciences, Engineering and Technologies for Health or the Environment.
+The four selected researchers are conducting advanced studies in the field of Science, Engineering, and Technology for Health or the Environment.

 DIANA MADEIRA – CESAM/ECOMARE, University of Aveiro

-With a PhD in Sustainable Chemistry, Diana Madeira seeks to understand how, over several generations, marine organisms are responding to climate change and pollution that have been increasingly putting pressure on the balance of the oceans and the life that exists in them.
-It also aims to understand the molecular and cellular mechanisms that marine invertebrates induce to respond to these environmental pressures and how these mechanisms are related to parameters such as their survival capacity and reproductive success.
+With a PhD in Sustainable Chemistry, Diana Madeira seeks to understand how, over several generations, marine organisms are responding to climate change and pollution, which have been placing increasing pressure on the balance of the oceans and the life that exists within them.
+She also aims to understand the molecular and cellular mechanisms that marine invertebrates induce to respond to these environmental pressures and how these mechanisms are related to parameters such as their survival capacity and reproductive success.

-JOANA CABRAL – Institute of Research in Life Sciences and Health, University of Minho
+JOANA CABRAL – Institute for Research in Life Sciences and Health, University of Minho

-Representing the functional networks in which the healthy human brain is organized and understanding why they are altered in neurological and psychiatric patients through mathematics is the objective of the study developed by Joana Cabral, PhD in Theoretical and Computational Neuroscience.
+The goal of the study conducted by Joana Cabral, PhD in Theoretical and Computational Neuroscience, is to represent the functional networks that organize the healthy human brain and understand why they are altered in neurological and psychiatric patients through mathematics.
 The researcher believes that mathematics, with its universal principles, will be able to provide a unifying theoretical model capable of representing the biophysical mechanisms that govern brain activity.

 JOANA CALDEIRA – i3S Institute for Research and Innovation in Health, University of Porto

 Joana Caldeira, PhD in Biomedicine, intends to combine the use of CRISPR gene editing technology (CRISPR/Cas9) with stem cell therapies for the regeneration of intervertebral discs that affect lower back pain.
-This pain affects more than 70% of the world's population, whether due to the natural aging process, various traumas or genetic predisposition.
-With this project, we aim to improve already promising stem cell therapies and open doors to the first regenerative therapy of the intervertebral disc based on CRISPR technology.
-The results obtained will create the basis for pioneering clinical trials to reverse the current reality.
+This pain affects more than 70% of the world's population, whether due to the natural aging process, various traumas, or genetic predisposition.
+With this project, she aims to improve already promising stem cell therapies and open the door to the first CRISPR-based intervertebral disc regenerative therapy.
+The results obtained will lay the foundation for pioneering clinical trials to reverse the current reality.

-PATRÍCIA COSTA REIS – Institute of Molecular Medicine/ Faculty of Medicine of the University of Lisbon/ Hospital of Santa Maria
+PATRÍCIA COSTA REIS – Institute of Molecular Medicine/Faculty of Medicine, University of Lisbon/Santa Maria Hospital

-Physician and Researcher Patrícia Costa Reis dedicated her doctorate to the study of Lupus.
-With this work, the aim is to understand whether patients with Lupus have greater intestinal permeability, which may be responsible for the passage of bacteria present there into the bloodstream and, thus, contribute to the chronic activation of the immune system.
-This project could lay the necessary foundations for new therapeutic strategies, such as antibiotics or vaccines that alter the microbiome, and thus control the immune system and disease activity.
+Doctor and researcher Patrícia Costa Reis devoted her PhD to the study of lupus.
+With this work, she aims to understand whether lupus patients have greater intestinal permeability, which could be responsible for the passage of bacteria from the intestine into the bloodstream, thereby contributing to chronic activation of the immune system.
+This project could lay the necessary groundwork for new therapeutic strategies, such as antibiotics or vaccines that alter the microbiome, thereby controlling the immune system and disease activity.

-The “L’Oréal Portugal Medals of Honor for Women in Science” were created by L’Oréal Portugal, together with the National Commission of UNESCO (CNU) and the Foundation for Science and Technology (FCT) with the aim of promoting the participation of women in Science.
-In 15 years, 49 young researchers have been awarded in Portugal.
+The "L'Oréal Portugal Medals of Honor for Women in Science" were created by L'Oréal Portugal, in conjunction with the Portuguese National Commission for UNESCO (CNU) and the Foundation for Science and Technology (FCT), with the aim of promoting women's participation in science.
+In 15 years, 49 young female researchers have been awarded in Portugal.